Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 In regards to the first question - we want to be certain that the solution delivers the value we expect and need.
 This question can be answered by evaluating the quality characteristics of the product.
 Does the functionality reach our expected level of functionality, security, performance, maintainability, usability etc. In that way we are able to evaluate the product against the value, the targets, the expectations and the formal requirements for this product.

 Writing acceptance criteria and/or use case scenarios before starting to develop is a great way to ensure that all considerations are taken into account during the development phase.
-But don't forget to try and reason for the costs of not delivering to target or expectation.

 Building the right product has in earlier times been proven by a post-developing test.
 We want to mitigate risks during implementation, so that we are working with aligned expectations and relevant measures, so that we are able to avoid large-scaled testing bottlenecks before releasing it to end users.
 The knowlegde and the learnings of quality risk evaluation could also be used for inspiring automated regression tests within a pipeline setup.

+Regarding if we are building the product right it is important to evaluate if the chosen architecture, technologies and tooling fits the purpose.
-Regarding the second question on how we are developing our solutions.
-Here we talk about issues that could affect the way we are able to deliver a solution.
-Considering complexity, knowledge levels, tools, experience etc. is important, as these could easily impact the quality of the delivered solution and thus the amount of quality assurance work needed to mitigate the quality risk.
+Does the business domain warrant a specific architecture to seperate concerns?
+Do we need to structure business domains in similar ways, or is it only the contracts between them that matter?
+All this, and more, are important considerations as they will impact the quality of the delivered solution and thus the amount of quality assurance work needed to mitigate quality risk.
+And most importantly, does the second question enforce the answers to the first?

 *Are you working on a product/solution and are you unsure of the risks - or how to mitigate certain risks you have identified? - use the community for collaboration and discussion.*